 Investors sometimes feel remorse when they make investment decisions that do not immediately produce results.
 The guilt is more prominent when the share price starts going down.

-Here are a few general questions that come in the mind of every investor in such situations:
+Here are a few general questions that come to the mind of every investor in such situations:

 “Was buying this stock a mistake?”